Jeanne S. Mam-Luft, MFA

 Elena Rodriguez Moore, LPTA

-Moore is dancing and directing in her eighth season with MamLuft&Co.
-Dance.
+Elena is in her eighth season with MamLuft&Co.
+Dance and is the company’s Repertory Rehearsal Director.

-Born in Queens, New York, Moore received her Bachelor of Arts in Dance Cum Laude with a concentration in choreography from Goucher College in Towson, Maryland.
-While at Goucher, Elena performed and studied under such artists as Gabriel Masson, Alan Hineline, Roger Jeffrey, Heather McArdle, Anne Hutchinson Guest, Mino Nicholas, and Janice Garret.
-After graduating, she moved to Dayton, Ohio and danced for SMAG Dance Collective under the direction of Michael Groomes and Dayton Contemporary Dance Company 2 under the direction of Shonna Hickman-Matlock.
-Moore has since received her Physical Therapist Assistant degree and works full-time at a skilled nursing facility.
+Born in Queens, New York, Elena received her Bachelor of Arts in Dance Cum Laude with a concentration in choreography from Goucher College in Towson, Maryland.
+While at Goucher, Elena performed and studied under such esteemed artists as Gabriel Masson, Alan Hineline, Roger Jeffrey, Heather McArdle, Anne Hutchinson Guest, Mino Nicholas, and Janice Garret.
+After graduating, she moved to Dayton, Ohio and danced for SMAG Dance Collective under the direction of Michael Groomes, and Dayton Contemporary Dance Company 2 under the direction of Shonna Hickman-Matlock.
+Elena holds a Physical Therapist Assistant degree and is a Physical Therapist Assistant at a skilled nursing facility.

 Corrinne Bailey graduated Summa Cum Laude with a BFA in Dance from Ohio University in Athens, Ohio in 2017.
-Originally from Columbus, Bailey is a first year company member with MamLuft&Co.
+Originally from Columbus, Bailey is a first-year company member with MamLuft&Co.
 Dance.
 Her passion is teaching dance of all forms to all ages and levels of abilities.
-In addition to teaching for MamLuft&Co.
-Dance, Bailey teaches with Miami Valley Ballet Theatre and Lifestyle Essentials, with whom she brings group fitness into the corporate environment.
-She has also taught in public school programs and at her former university in Modern, Contemporary, Hip Hop, and Pilates.
-Bailey received her Pilates Mat I and II certifications through Power Pilates and has taught in Columbus, Athens, and Cincinnati.
-She is currently in the process of completing the Pilates Comprehensive Certification through a scholarship with Power Pilates.
+In addition to teaching with ML&Co., Bailey has taught in public school programs.
+She teaches a variety of classes, such as Modern, Creative Movement, and Hip Hop.
+Bailey is also a certified Pilates instructor.
+She received her Pilates Mat I and II certifications through Power Pilates and has taught in Columbus, Athens, and Cincinnati.
+She recently completed the Pilates Comprehensive Certification and is now teaching at BodyMind Balance Studio in Evanston.

-At OU, Bailey performed as a soloist in the Dance Division’s Senior and Winter Dance Concerts.
-She had the opportunity to work with and perform for many guest artists, such as Doug Nielsen, Nii Tete-Yartey, DanceTheYard, Joanna Kotze, and more.
-Bailey has also performed pieces by OU professors Travis Gatling, Ani Javian, and Nathan Andary.
-Bailey participated in the American College Dance Association (ACDA) for three years and recently performed in a piece chosen for adjudication.
-Bailey has performed her own duets and solos for OU’s Movement Concerts, a public performance, as well as the Nuit Blanche Arts Festival, a local arts festival in Athens.
+Bailey has performed as a soloist and has had the opportunity to work with and perform for many guest artists, such as Doug Nielsen, Nii Tete-Yartey, DanceTheYard, Joanna Kotze, Travis Gatling, Ani Javian, and Nathan Andary.
+As a student, Bailey participated in the American College Dance Association (ACDA) for three years and recently performed in a piece chosen for adjudication.
+Bailey has performed her own duets and solos for Movement Concerts, a public performance, as well as the Nuit Blanche Arts Festival, a local arts festival in Athens.

 Samantha Conte is a first-year company member of MamLuft&Co.
 Dance.
 Her previous training includes 14 years at South Dayton School of Dance under the instruction of Gina Walther, Gigi Gardner, and Erin Robbins.